The Evidence Is In. Here’s What We Found.

 Your Voice Matters

-We’re not here to lecture or prescribe.
+We’re not here to lecture or prescribe

 This isn’t about telling men what to do.
 It’s about inviting everyone into the conversation and discovering what works, together.

-Men who took part saw statistically significant drops in rigid masculinity norms on the Man Box Scale — one of the hardest psychological measures to move — and those shifts held at six-week follow-up.
+Men who took part saw statistically significant drops in rigid masculinity norms on the Man Box Scale — one of the hardest psychological measures to move (p = 0.0098).
+Those shifts held at six-week follow-up and were still significant at six months (p = 0.0043).
+The control group?
+No change.

 When shown workplace aggression scenarios, more men said they’d step in.
 Avoidance dropped sharply.
 Again, the control group showed no movement.